Ashwath-Shetty/Fraudulent-Transaction-detection/README.md

     <br>1.
 5 fold stratified cross validation has been used to evaluate the model. stratified is due to the imbalanced data.
     <br>2. since the data is imbalanced roc-auc score is used as a evaluation metrics. train has an average score of 0.96184328592481 and test 0.9231405985587756
     <br>3. multiple model has been tried and decision tree worked well at the end.
-    <br>4. randomizedsearchcv with the same 5 folds as above mentioned above has been used. (since the data is huge i have avoided the grid searchcv.)
+    <br>4. randomizedsearchcv with the same 5 folds as above mentioned has been used. (since the data is huge i have avoided the grid searchcv.)
     <br>5. finally all the models and configurations are exported to joblib format for inference and deployment.

 ## Deployment